The Irish Military Heritage Foundation CLG is a registered charity in the Republic of Ireland.

 The Foundation therefore endeavours to introduce balance into historical debate and discussion in order to provide a more holistic understanding of our shared experience, shared history, and mutual inter-dependency going forward.

 The Foundation conducts its activities through several programmes, which in turn carry out projects.
-The current programmes in development are:
+The current programmes operating or in development are:

 - The Speaker William Conolly Summer School – exploring Irish identity, diversity, and reconciliation